Guindy

 Gate way to Chennaipattanam

-Travelers whoever comes to Chennai those days had to come via pulicat, Tondiarpettai in North, from Poonamallee in south west via Guindy or Aminijikarai.
-Many of the travelers use to avoid pulicat which was under control of protégées.
+Travelers who came to Chennai in those days had to come via Pulicat, Tondiarpettai in the North, from Poonamallee in the southwest via Guindy or Aminijikarai.
+Many of the travelers used to avoid Pulicat which was under the control of protégées.
 The traders who had to do business in grocery had to move their products from production places like Arcot Kanchipuram Chengulpet preferred to move via Guindy only.
-In the course of time Alandur had become a great business center for the groceries.
+With time, Alandur had become a great business center for the groceries.
 Therefore it is no wonder that Guindy became an important entry point to the city of Chennaipattanam.

 Displacement of people and deity

-In those days when country was in turmoil and the people were compelled to change their faith, many displacements took place.
-People looked for safer settlements and took shelter in safe place.
+In those days when the country was in turmoil and the people were compelled to change their faith, many displacements took place.
+People looked for safer settlements and took shelter in safe places.
 Such people took along with them the vigraha of their deity.
-There were many incidents in which vigraha from temples of Arcot and Kanchipuram got shifted.
+There were many incidents in which vigraha from the temples of Arcot and Kanchipuram got shifted.

 Mangamma Kulam of Alandur